The Cost of Generational Confidence

 Our fee is designed to be simple, transparent, and aligned to the core problem: keeping your Bitcoin in self-custody while reducing loss, theft, and inheritance risk.
 You retain the upside of your holdings while paying for structure, oversight, and continuity.

-Over time, the fee degrades, and the system becomes easier to maintain because your custody and continuity model is already established.
+Over time, the fee decreases, and the system becomes easier to maintain because your collaborative security and continuity model is already established.

 Read more about our pricing philosophy →

 "I was always apprehensive about the safety of my Bitcoin holdings.
-Since partnering with The Bitcoin Adviser, I've found incredible peace of mind, thanks to their robust custody solutions and thorough inheritance planning."
+Since partnering with The Bitcoin Adviser, I've found incredible peace of mind, thanks to their collaborative security and thorough inheritance planning."

 Client Testimonial